METALS-Copper on track for biggest monthly decline since March 2020

 FACTORIES: Growth in China's factory activity dipped to a four-month low in June.
 Other data showed that in May, Japan's industrial output fell by the most in a year and South Korea's dipped from April.

-DOLLAR: The dollar headed for its biggest monthly rise since March after a hawkish shift in the U.S. Federal Reserve's rates outlook.
+DOLLAR: The dollar was on track for its biggest monthly rise since November 2016 after a hawkish shift in the U.S. Federal Reserve's rates outlook.
 This hurt metals by making them more expensive for buyers with other currencies.
 FRX/.DXY

+MARKETS: Global shares retreated from recent highs as Asian markets grew jittery about a resurgence of COVID-19 cases.
+MKTS/GLOB

 FORECAST: Morgan Stanley forecast copper would average a little above $9,000 a tonne for the rest of the year.